RobDHess/Steerable-E3-GNN/index.md

 <link rel="stylesheet" href="assets/css/accordion.css">

-This is a blog post accompanying the paper [Steerable Equivariant Message Passing on Molecular Graphs](https://arxiv.org/abs/2110.02905).
+This is a blog post accompanying the paper [Geometric and Physical Quantities Improve E(3) Equivariant Message Passing ](https://arxiv.org/abs/2110.02905).
 The goal is to give a quick overview of our method, its motivations and its consequences, maybe in a way that is more accesible than in the paper itself.
 This blog provides us with the space to include some extra figures, which might clarify our approach more thoroughly.

 # Key insights of the paper